Sofia Vergara is the best-paid actress on TV. She's also a business maven

 "The impact and the profitability of the business are both equally important to me; hence why I invested in a social enterprise," said Vergara.

 Vergara isn't hurting for cash.
-She's been the highest-paid actresses on television for the past six years according to Forbes, with total earnings of $41.5 million in the year ended June.
+She's been the highest-paid actress on television for the past six years according to Forbes, with total earnings of $41.5 million in the year ended June.

 Forbes says that Vergara's role on "Modern Family" accounts for only a quarter of her income.
 The rest comes from movie roles, speaking engagements, licensing deals and her own businesses.